dreamcatcher-tech/network/ideas/Blogs/Modelling Innovation as a Comms Network.md

 	X ---> C{Company}
 ```
 ### Switch
-Any place where people coordinate with each other necessitates a switch change packets between transmission lines
+Any place where people coordinate with each other necessitates a switch change packets between transmission lines.
+In its purest form, this is a fair market.
+The switch function takes a damping parameter, that describes restrictions on the switch.
+The purest switch has the potential to connect with any person.

+This relates to the selection of ideas too, where the quality of the ideas can be related to the number of people it was open to, as well as the incentives to solve it.

+If ideas a measured as random injections into a transmission line, and the rest is methodical processing, then we can show how the speed and quality are affected by varying arrangements of components.
+An equation can be formulated to show these outputs with varying parameters like money, time, people, incentive connections.

+Switching cost is an important factor, as a manual switch consumes standby costs and switch costs and is very slow so has a low switching rate, but an AI switch is very fast and cheap, with perhaps some quality tradeoffs.
 ### Contractors
 There are circuits that are temporarily dedicated to the traffic of its owner, but can switch between owners more rapidly than FTEs.
 They can also multiplex, and serve transmissions of several owners simultaneously
 ### Freelancers